shichao-an/notes/docs/lkd/ch4.md

 }
 ```

-This function traverses the tree in the `while()` loop to search for a matching key (inserted process’s `vruntime`).
-It moves to the left child if the key is smaller than the current node’s key and to the right child if the key is larger.
+This function traverses the tree in the `while()` loop to search for a matching key (inserted process's `vruntime`).
+It moves to the left child if the key is smaller than the current node's key and to the right child if the key is larger.
 If it ever moves to the right, even once, it knows the inserted process cannot be the new leftmost node, and it sets leftmost to zero.
 If it moves only to the left, `leftmost` remains one, and we have a new leftmost node and can update the cache by setting `rb_leftmost` to the inserted process.
 When out of the loop, the function calls `rb_link_node()` on the parent node, making the inserted process the new child.
 The function `rb_insert_color()` updates the self-balancing properties of the tree.

 ##### **Removing Processes from the Tree**